 Through the use of machine learning it is possible to build tools that analyze data across multiple threat vectors, allowing for the development of predictive algorithms and a better understanding of the threats that enterprises are exposed to.
 Nowadays, enterprises consider security as a competitive advantage.
 That's why 2016 will see companies willing to invest in security, especially on cyber crime prediction.

-The question is, will the bad guys start using machine learning for their own purposes, too?
+The question is, will the bad actors start using machine learning for their own purposes, too?

 5 - Cloud Platforms